LEGALLY REVIEWED BY:

 • Contact us at (714) 241-4444 or through our contact form to discuss your legal options and protect your interests.

+Breach of contract cases involve parties failing to meet their contractual obligations, leading to financial loss and strained business relationships.
+These disputes can arise from various agreements across multiple sectors, risking significant financial harm and reputational damage.
+The complexity of these cases goes beyond identifying a breach; it requires analyzing contract details, the circumstances of the breach, and applicable legal standards.
+Successfully resolving these cases necessitates a thorough examination of the contract, accurate identification of the breach, and the implementation of tailored legal strategies to achieve a favorable resolution.
 Callahan & Blaine is a law firm in California focused on providing personalized legal representation to clients across the state.
 Our firm is made up of 29 knowledgeable lawyers who have experience handling various types of cases, including those involving a breach of contract.
-We have been serving clients for 40 years and each of our trusted trial lawyers have more than eight years of experience.
+We have been serving clients for 40 years, and each of our trusted trial lawyers has more than eight years of experience.
 Our Orange County breach of contract legal team is led by our managing partner, Edward Susolik.
 When you work with our Orange County breach of contract lawyers, they will represent your rights and interests throughout the entire process and ensure you achieve the justice you deserve.

 What Constitutes a Breach of Contract in Orange County?

 A contract is a legally binding agreement between two or more parties.
 If one party fails to perform the duties agreed upon in the contract or interferes with another party’s ability to perform the designated duties, they may be found in breach of the contract.
+There are four classifications of a breached contract.
+These classifications, ranging in severity of the breach, are as follows:

 • Minor Breach: When one party does not fulfill the contract exactly, they may be committing a minor breach of contract.
 This type of breach does not typically lead to immediate contract cancellation as long as the party who committed the breach fixes the issue.